sjmikler/resnets/README.md

-# ResNets in Tensorflow 2.0 on CIFAR-10
+# resnets for tensorflow 2.0

 Nice and tidy implementation of various neural networks for classification in tensorflow 2.0. \
 Everything in one place with results matching those reported in papers.